n64blog/n64blog.github.io/_posts/2017-10-19-the-problematic-rise-of-n64-repro-cartridges.md

 ### They’re compatible with original hardware ###

-N64 emulation on PC is very mixed experience in terms of quality, depending on which games you want to play.
+N64 emulation on PC is a very mixed experience in terms of quality, depending on which games you want to play.
 As a result, playing N64 using an original console is still considered the best way to play.

 ![A black Nintendo 64 with controller](/assets/post/n64-console-and-controller.jpg)